lgigek/todo-list/README.md

 ```
 {
-  "Message": "Task task_name was not created because it is already registered"
+  "Message": "Duplicated task name"
 }
 ```

-- HTTP 400 if Json does not contains necessary fields:
+- HTTP 400 if Json does not contains necessary fields or if fields are empty:

 ```
 {